 An opportunity to explore, discuss & reflect on your own questions, social & ethical issues, & the Christian faith in an informal setting over cake and coffee or a cup of tea.
 All welcome.

 This is a programme of thought-provoking presentations and events.
 The presentations are based on the idea that there are some things that cannot easily be contained within the slot allocated to the sermon!
-The Programme for 2014 includes a wide range of subjects from Science and Religion to The Art of the Stonemason, from Flower Arranging to Gilding.
+The Programme usually includes a wide range of subjects from Science and Religion to The Art of the Stonemason, from Flower Arranging to Gilding.
 The full programme is available here and at the back of the Church.